 My grandmother peeled the eggplant and sliced them thin.
 She dredged them only in flour and egg and fried them.
 They were perfect that way, but sometimes I want that extra crunch.
 So this recipe calls for two types of breadcrumbs, Panko and Italian-seasoned breadcrumbs.
 The Panko gives the eggplant a crispy texture, and the Italian-seasoned breadcrumbs give it more flavor.
 To make it extra delicious, I add parmesan cheese to the breadcrumbs.
 This breadcrumb/cheese mix is perfect for breading everything from eggplant to chicken.
 Give it a try and tell me what you think.

-This fried eggplant recipe includes a mornay sauce, but they are delicious on their own, or in eggplant parmesan.
+This fried eggplant recipe includes a mornay sauce, but they are delicious on their own with a squeeze of fresh lemon, or in eggplant parmesan.
 My grandmother loved to make eggplant sandwiches.
 She ate them cold between thick slices of good Italian bread, some lettuce, and mayo.

 For the Eggplant: